Golf Tutorials

 Dormie: The Point of No Return

-<" a" to is dormie for their dormie "t to say, at that their > the trailer *must* win every single remaining hole just to tie the match.
+To put it another way, at that point, the trailing player must win every single remaining hole just to tie the match.
 If they tie (halve) even one hole while dormie, the match is over.
 The pressure is immense.
-When you get your opponent to dormie, you've backed them into a corner with almost no way out.< 'p" to match the number " holes left to play.
-For example, if you > 're " up on ' th tee (with holes 3, " on '> you >e dormie.
+When you get your opponent to dormie, you've backed them into a corner with almost no way out.

 Concessions: The Art of the 'Gimme'